Malik Hall helps No. 22 Michigan State beat Louisville 73-64

 Louisville’s El Ellis scored 16 of his career-high 22 points in less than six minutes, cutting the deficit to eight points with 1:26 left, but the visitors couldn’t get closer.

-''The first 28 minutes, we certainly weren't perfect, but we were battling,'' coach Chris Mack said.

-Dre Davis scored 15 points and Malik Williams had 10 for the Cardinals, who made just 41% of their shots and were 7 of 27 on 3-pointers.
+Dre Davis scored 15 points and Malik Williams had 10 for the Cardinals.

-''We've got to be able to figure out how to get the basketball in the lane efficiently so that we can get to the free throw line, so that we can open up even better looks than we're getting,'' Mack said.

 Michigan State freshman Max Christie scored eight of his 11 points in the second half.
 Gabe Brown and Jaden Akins scored 10 each, and Marcus Bingham contributed nine points, 12 rebounds, three blocks and two steals.